stashed/docs/docs/guides/latest/workloads/overview.md

 8. Once it found a `BackupSession` crd, it takes periodic backup of the volume to specified backend.

 9. The sidecar send metrics to Prometheus pushgateway in the stash operator.
-Once the backup is completed, stash operator updates the `status.phase` of the `BackupSession` crd.
+Once the backup is completed, stash operator updates the `status` of the `BackupSession` and `Repository` crd respectively.

 ## How Restore Works?